open-telemetry/oteps/text/trace/0226-sampling-random-traceids.md

 ## Explanation

+This document proposes a new OpenTelemetry specific tracestate value called t-value.
+This t-value encodes either the sampling probability (a floating point value) directly or the "adjusted count" of a span (an integer).
+The letter "t" here is a shorthand for "threshold".
+The value encoded here can be mapped to a threshold value that a sampler can compare to a value formed using the rightmost 7 bytes of the traceID.

 The syntax of the r-value changes in this proposal, as it contains 56 bits of information.
 The recommended syntax is to use 14 hexadecimal characters (e.g., `r:1a2b3c4d5e6f78`).
 The specification will